codespede/pwoli-nodejs-typescript-sample/README.md

 npm run start
 ```

-Point your browser to http://localhost:8080 and you should see a `GridView`.
+Point your browser to http://localhost:5000/items/list and you should see a page with a `GridView` where you can do CRUD operations for the items.

+Point your browser to http://localhost:5000/items/api to see the RESTful API features mentioned in https://internetmango.github.io/pwoli/rest-api

 - Insert some dummy records into the table `Company` for populating this `GridView` with some records.